-21st of 9th mo.
-"This morning the Mary Anne, of London, south-sea-man, - Hingstoud master, sailed for the whaling grounds, sundry tracts were furnished for the crew, also a French Testament for a native of France, one of her sailors.
+21st.
+"This morning the 'Mary Anne,' of London, a south-seaman, sailed for the whaling grounds; sundry tracts were furnished for the crew, also a French Testament for a native of France, one of her sailors.
 A few days ago a native offered amongst other articles for sale, a copy of the Holy Scriptures in English.
 I found on examining it, that it had been given by the Seamen's Bible Society, in London, probably to some ship's library.
-I purchased this book for about eightpence, merely to show the necessity, of not only inserting the donor's name, or that of the institution by which it had been bestowed, but the name of the person to whom it was originally given, or to the ship's library to which it belonged, it would I think help to deter from such a misapplication of such books.
-It is very probable that this bible had belonged to the library of the 'Mary Anne,' of London, but this was not specified, or it might have been returned to that vessel before she left this port, and have served to prevent a similar occurrence from taking place in future.
-We find that sailors, our own not excepted, do not hesitate to give articles for a shell or two, far exceeding the value of them, regardless of the future ; they will part with a woollen jacket, as a thing perfectly useless to them, because being at that particular time in a hot climate it is not wanted; and the natives will accept of almost anything for their shells.
-If books of a pernicious tendency in the English language are found in the hands of the natives, such are immediately destroyed, and books of various kinds fall into their hands when bartering with the shipping; they are pleased when they can obtain writing-paper, pen and ink, or a pencil.
+I purchased this book for about eightpence, merely to show the necessity of not only inserting the donor's name, or that of the institution by which it had been bestowed, but the name of the person to whom it was originally given, or to the ship's library to which it belonged; it would, I think, help to deter from such a misapplication of such books.
+It is very probable that this Bible had belonged to the library of the 'Mary Anne,' of London, but this was not specified, or it might have been returned to that vessel before she left this port, and have served to prevent a similar occurrence from taking place in future.
+We find that sailors, our own not excepted, do not hesitate to give articles for a shell or two, far exceeding the value of them, regardless of the future; they will part with a woollen jacket, as a thing perfectly useless to them, because being at that particular time in a hot climate, it is not wanted; and the natives will accept of almost anything for their shells.
+If books of a pernicious tendency in the English language are found in the hands of the natives, such are immediately destroyed; and books of various kinds fall into their hands when bartering with the shipping; they are pleased when they can obtain writing-paper, pen and ink, or a pencil.

-22nd of 9th mo.
-"Although many natives were on board, we were enabled to set aside our bartering to sit down, to wait upon the Lord, but it required firm struggling to get into a quiet state of mind, towards the end a little of that strength was witnessed, by which only the foes of a man's house can be cast out, and himself left in peaceable possession.
+22nd.
+"Although many natives were on board, we were enabled to set aside our bartering to sit down, to wait upon the Lord, but it required firm struggling to get into a quiet state of mind; towards the end a little of that strength was witnessed, by which only the foes of a man's house can be cast out, and himself left in peaceable possession.